 Add Or Convert A Loft

 If you already have a loft, then hopefully you’re using it to its full potential.
 If not, and you have high ceilings, then perhaps you should build a loft.
-This can go either way and it definitely comes down to personal preference.
+This can go either way and it comes down to personal preference.

+Aside from something like marble, hardwood floors are the most valuable.
 The type of hardwood you use matters too.
-But if you already have hardwood, what you need to focus on is making sure you remove any scratches, make repairs, and restain and finish the hardwood floors.
+But if you already have hardwood, what you need to focus on is making sure you remove any scratches, make repairs, and refinish your hardwood floors.

 Natural lighting isn’t necessary for every room, like the basement, for example.
 However, it can be very important when it comes to living rooms, kitchens, and bedrooms.
-So add that natural light if you can.

 The more natural light, the better.
 No one has ever walked through a house and complained about too much natural light during a showing.

 Convert To Open-Concept